drakovi/csc394public/README.md

 # Admin Features
 Admin Dashboard: Secure login allows admins to manage the platform.

-Admins will be able to add, edit, or delete laws, ensuring the database is up-to-date.
+Admins will be able to search for laws.

 Admins can delete and add users.